How Long Do Pineapples Last?

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

 Pineapples are picked when they are ripe and do not continue to ripen after they have been harvested, so if you want a tasty fruit it is important to know how and when to pick the fruit.
 In deciding on what pineapple to pick, you should choose the one that is golden brown and is the most fresh looking, it does not matter if the leaves fall off easily or not.
+The largest ones will have the most meat.
+An aroma of sweetness is a tell-tale sign of a sweet fruit.
 Avoid the pineapples that appear to be old, have browned leaves, are bruised, have soft spots, are very green or overly dry.

 How long do pineapples last?
 That depends.
-How long do coconuts last?
-In general, foods last only as long as the quickest expiring ingredient in the dish with which they are mixed.
-To find out how long those other ingredients are good for, please visit the Dairy, Drinks, Fruits, Grains, Proteins, Vegetables and Other sections of Eat By Date or search below!
+How long do bananas last?
+In general, pineapples last only as long as the quickest expiring ingredient in the recipe.

 What are our shelf life resources?

-Our pineapple shelf life content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
-In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of pineapples.
+In determining how long Pineapples lasts, our content incorporates research from multiple resources, including the United States Department of Agriculture and the United States Food & Drug Administration.
+In addition, we scoured the web for informative articles and reports related to food safety, food storage and the shelf life of Pineapples.

-Although the shelf life of pineapples information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion.
+Although the Pineapples shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care professional.
 Please eat responsibly!